dsw7/local-llm-benchmark/README.md

 `.gitignore`.
 Edit the file to match your specifications (i.e. set the dummy prompt and IP addresses).

+## Benchmarking LLM performance

-### Running some benchmarks
+### Step 1 - Run the benchmarks
-Set up a virtual environment and run the bash script:
+Set up a Python virtual environment and run the bash script:
 ```bash
 ./benchmark
 ```
 And input <kbd>1</kbd> when prompted.
-When complete, the program will output something akin to:
+The program will gather `rounds` (specified via `configs.toml`) number of inference times for `prompt` against `model` for each `host`.
+When complete, the program will output something akin
+to:
 ```
 All values are provided in seconds
 ┌──────────────────┬───────────────┬──────────┬─────────┬──────────┬──────────┬──────────┬───────────────┐